Scientific Name

 Origin

-Crassula 'Estagnol' is a hybrid resulting from a cross between Crassula pyramidalis and unknown Crassula.
+Crassula 'Estagnol' is a hybrid resulting from a cross between Crassula pyramidalis and an unknown Crassula.
 It was created by Miss Gaudon in the cactus nursery in L'Estagnol in Antibes, France, hence the name.

 Description